 Erol R. Akdamar, FACHE

 Akdamar began his career with HCA as an administrative resident in 1993.
-Since that time he has become known for his exceptional leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
+Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana and Georgia to Texas.
 His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.